healthnoteinc/policies/07-systems_access_policy.md

 1. The level of security assigned to a user to the organization's information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-access principle."
 3. Health Note maintains a minimum necessary approach to access to Customer data.
 As such, Health Note, including all workforce members, does not readily have access to any ePHI.
+4. All workforce members are subject to a background check before access is granted to information systems, facilties, and/or ePHI.

 ## 7.4 Access Authorization

 1. Role based access categories for each Health Note system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
+Defined roles can be referenced in Appendix 1 of the systems access policy.
 2. Health Note utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## 7.5 Person or Entity Authentication